-For over 50 years, St. Michael Special School has educated students ages six through adulthood with special needs (i.e. those with mild, moderate, and severe disabilities, including autism, ADHD, developmental delay, traumatic brain injury, multiple disabilities, and other health impaired).
+For over 50 years, St. Michael School has educated students ages six through adulthood with intellectual and developmental disabilities (i.e. those with mild, moderate, and mild to moderate disabilities, including autism, ADHD, developmental delay, traumatic brain injury, multiple disabilities, and other health impaired).
 The curriculum includes religion, reading, language arts, math, science, social studies, computer, creative arts, culinary science, vocational training, independent living, community integration, industrial arts, and music.
 The school is unique in that it provides for the development of the whole child—academically, physically, emotionally, and spiritually—regardless of his or her disability.